 - German-based hotel group Travel Charme emphasises their point of view by stating that dogs are not only allowed but welcome in six of their resorts.
 Using their properties’ location as a selling point, a big focus is on exploring the mountains and long beach walks together with your dog.
 When travelling to Travel Charme Fuerstenhaus you might also meet Bruno, the hotel director’s dog who lives at the hotel.

-- As a guest staying with your dog at the Austrian 4-star hotel, Inntaler Hof, you pay an extra per night price for their dog service.
-This service has extras such as welcome treats upon arrival, protective covers for beds and dog blankets.
-They’ve thought of everything, including dog towels at the entrances when you come back from a long walk or an information folder that includes information about local veterinarians, clinics and hiking recommendations.
+- As a guest staying with your dog at the Austrian 4-star hotel, Inntaler Hof, you pay an extra price per night price for their dog service.
+This service has extras such as welcome treats upon arrival, drinking and food bowls in different sizes and dog-gas bags.
 There is also an option to pay for food service for your dog which can cater to special diets on request.
-The pet-friendly hotel also works with a certified dog trainer that guests can book individual training sessions so that they can return from holiday with a well-mannered pet.

 - Kimpton Hotels, with hotels all over the globe, invites guests to bring furry, feathery or scaly family members—no matter their size, weight or breed, at no extra charge.
 To understand their love for pets, you might want to take a minute to meet the Kimpton Directors of Pet Relations.
 Pets are greeted by name and a selection of hotel amenities are placed in your room upon arrival.
 Door hangers alert other hotel guests and staff that a pet is staying in the room.
 A concierge list includes nearby pet-friendly restaurants, groomers and boutiques.
 At selected hotels, pets are welcome to join the party at their nightly wine reception.